26

 • Whiner Beer Company (Back of the Yards.
 The neighborhood is a little gritty, but the Belgian-style brews make it worth the effort.)

 • 18th Street Brewery (Hammond, IN.
-A 25-minute drive from the ballpark lies one of the top taprooms in the nation)
+A 25-minute drive from the ballpark lies one of the top minority-owned taprooms in the nation)

 Three fun tourist attractions in the area: